Vanilla Glossary

 Vanilla odorata: (noun) a very rare species of vanilla orchid which is not domestically cultivated.

 Vanilla planifolia: (noun) the most common type of vanilla orchid and one of the primary sources for vanilla beans due to its high vanillin content.
+Abbreviated as V. planifolia.

 Vanilla pompona: (noun) a type of vanilla orchid specific to Mexico, Central, & South America.
 Vanilla pompona beans are typically larger and fatter than vanilla planifolia and have a high vanillin content.
 Pompona beans tend to be much harder to get due to their relatively small supply and their being naturally pollinated by a single type of bee found only in the Americas rather than being hand pollinated.
+Abbreviated as V. pompona.

 Vanilla tahitensis: (noun) a hybrid species of vanilla orchid shown by DNA testing to be a cross between vanilla planifolia and vanilla odorata.
 These beans are prized for their light, floral, and fruity flavor notes.
+Vanilla tahitensis was first developed in Tahiti, and are sometimes referred to as Tahitian vanilla beans, even if they weren't grown in Tahiti.
+Abbreviated as V. tahitensis.

 Vanilla powder: powder made from grinding dehydrated vanilla pods or beans.